Autumn family activities at Mottisfont

 - Baby-changing facilities in access friendly toilets.

-- Pushchairs welcome around the grounds and catering outlets.
-There are gently-sloping areas and wide pathways around much of the grounds; pathways are uneven in some places so sturdy tyres are recommended.
+- Pushchairs welcome around the grounds.
+There are gently-sloping areas and wide pathways around much of the grounds which are suitable for pushchairs and little legs; pathways are muddy and uneven in some places so sturdy tyres are recommended.

-- Ice cream parlour open on sunny/busy days, with a wide range of scoop ice cream.
+- Additional ice cream kiosk open on weekends if weather permits, with a wide range of scoop ice cream from Jude's.

 - Picnic spaces around the grounds.